 “Making matters worse, rising interest rates are hurting African currencies, making food imports even more expensive.
 To give you an example, Ethiopia is now paying about 180 per cent more for wheat than in 2020 – and almost half of that increase is due to currency depreciation against the Dollar,” her statement read in part.

-The UNCTAD boos further raised the alarm over the cost of fertilizer, a key input in Agriculture.
+The UNCTAD boss further raised the alarm over the cost of fertilizer, a key input in Agriculture.

 “Another factor making this crisis much worse is what we call the fertilizer market crunch.
 Today fertilizer prices are more than twice and half times their pre-pandemic level, which is having brutal distributive effects, both within and among countries,” she stated.